 A recent decision by the Competition and Markets Authority (CMA) shows that businesses of all sizes must take competition law seriously.
-The decision also shows the dangers of regarding the Net as some kind of legal wild west where that breaches of competition law by SMEs will slip safely under the radar.
+The decision also shows the dangers of regarding the Net as some kind of legal wild west where breaches of competition law by SMEs will slip safely under the radar.

-Under the Competition Act 1998 a small agreement – i.e. an agreement make between parties whose combined turnover does not exceed £20m which is not a price fixing agreement – is immune from fines.
+Under the Competition Act 1998 a small agreement – i.e. an agreement made between parties whose combined turnover does not exceed £20m which is not a price fixing agreement – is immune from fines.
 However, the CMA has power to withdraw the immunity in individual cases.

 The CMA’s decision to withdraw immunity concerned a mobility scooter supplier.
 The CMA considered that the supplier’s agreements with three online retailers prevented the retailers from advertising prices of supplier branded mobility scooters online or from advertising them below specified prices.
 The agreements had been made despite a previous letter sent by the CMA to mobility scooter suppliers warning of the unlawfulness of such behaviour, and after previous infringement decisions against other suppliers for similar behaviour.